Why Replace my Lawn with a Xeriscape Garden?

 - Good for areas greater than 100 square feet

-- Higher chance of turf regrowth than other methods – sometimes roots and grass clipping will resprout
+- Higher chance of grass regrowth than other methods – sometimes roots and grass clipping will resprout

 - Will not work for long rooted grasses such a Bermuda Grass – the sod cutter does not remove the roots that reach several feet below the surface